 But for most ecommerce businesses, customer loyalty is key to stable revenue.
 And one of the most cost-effective ways to drive repeat orders from existing customers is through continuous post-purchase engagement.

-Most of the best customer retention strategies rely on targeted and customized post-purchase emails.
-And although the open rate is not as high as that of order confirmation emails, adding value helps build a mutually beneficial relationship with the customer.
+A strong customer retention strategy relies on targeted and customized post-purchase emails.
+And although the open rate is not as high as that of order confirmation emails, adding value helps build a mutually beneficial customer relationships.

 - Coupon for a discount on next order